Susan B. Anthony Day: History

-On February 11, 2011, Representative Carolyn Maloney of New York introduced the "Susan B. Anthony Birthday Act" (H.R. #655) to the 112th session of Congress to honor the birthday as a U.S. national holiday on the third Monday of February.
-The bill was not enacted and its current status is "dead".
+On February 11, 2011, Representative Carolyn Maloney of New York introduced the "Susan B. Anthony Birthday Act" (H.R. #655) to the 112th Congress to honor the birthday as a U.S. national holiday on the third Monday of February.
+The bill was not enacted and thus died at the end of the 112th Congress.

 Observances by state

 Origins

 Susan B. Anthony is known for her leadership in the long campaign for women's right to vote in the United States and also abroad.
 She indicated her interest as early as 1852, when she attended the National Women's Rights Convention in Syracuse, New York.
 She was also a vigorous opponent of slavery.
 In 1863, during the American Civil War, she and Elizabeth Cady Stanton organized the Women's Loyal National League, the first national women's political organization in the U.S.

 It collected nearly 400,000 signatures on petitions to abolish slavery in the largest petition drive in the nation's history up to that time.

 By the end of the Civil War, according to historian Ann D. Gordon, "Susan B. Anthony occupied new social and political territory.
 She was emerging on the national scene as a female leader, something new in American history, and she did so as a single woman in a culture that perceived the spinster as anomalous and unguarded ...
 By the 1880s, she was among the senior political figures in the United States."

 After the Civil War, Anthony worked primarily for women's suffrage, the legal right of women to vote.
 This right was established over the course of several decades, first in various states and localities, sometimes on a limited basis.
 It was established nationally in 1920 with the passage of the Nineteenth Amendment to the United States Constitution, which had been introduced in Congress in 1878 by Senator Aaron A. Sargent, a friend of Anthony's.
 The amendment was popularly known as the Susan B. Anthony Amendment in recognition of her leadership in achieving its passage.
 She died in 1906, fourteen years before it became the law of the land.